zuoralabs/kill-du/README.md

   If the latest run was in the last 10s, and the PID is not the current PID, then quit.

 - [ ] *Allow certain users to run du.*

+- [ ] *Limit number of running instances*
+      Presently, the number of running kill-du instances could become infinite if many instances are stuck.
+Suppose, e.g., one instance is stuck on killing a process indefinitely, and another instance spins up and gets stuck, etc.